mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *your actions are always in harmony with what you think of yourself, whether that selfimage is accurate or not.*
+> *if your actions inspire others to dream more, learn more, do more and become more, you are a leader.*

 </div>
 <!-- quote-end -->